 Douglas County native Kathi Halloran comes to DCYO after over twenty years in the Human Resources field.
 She has been involved with DCYO since her daughter, Taylor joined at a young age.
 Singlehandedly, she keeps DCYO running in tip-top shape.
 There is no question to which she does not know the answer!

-2021 Board of Directors
+2023-2024 Board of Directors

 Karin is a relatively new resident of Roseburg having moved here in 2015 to be closer to her family.
 Karin became interested in the Douglas County Youth Orchestra because two of her grandchildren were members of the orchestra.
-As a way of immersing herself in the community she became a member of the Board of Directors of the Umpqua Symphony Association which is the sponsor of DCYO and is presently serving as its president.
+As a way of immersing herself in the community she became a member of the Board of Directors of the Umpqua Symphony Association which is the sponsor of DCYO and is presently serving as Treasurer.

 Christopher Glenn has called the Pacific Northwest home since 1999.
 He holds a bachelor's degree in pipe organ performance from Stetson University and a master's degree from University of Oregon.
 As an undergraduate, he participated in a study-abroad program in Florence, Italy focused on Renaissance art and music.
 Following his undergraduate experience,

 Christopher was the education and outreach coordinator for a large arts organization in which he was focused on bringing high achieving young musicians together with professional musicians from the London Symphony Orchestra and elsewhere for 1:1 coaching and ensemble performances.
 In 1998, Christopher worked for Karl Schuke Orgelbau in Berlin, Germany as an organ building apprentice.
 Christopher has since served on the boards of various arts